Affordable Care Act Tax Provisions

 On November 4, 2014, the Department of the Treasury and IRS issued Notice 2014-69, which provides additional guidance regarding whether an employer-sponsored plan provides minimum value coverage if the plan fails to substantially cover in-patient hospitalization services or physician services.

 Information Reporting on Health Coverage by Employers

 On March 5, 2014, the Department of the Treasury and IRS issued final regulations on employer health insurance coverage information reporting.
 The information reporting relates to health insurance coverage that is offered by certain employers, referred to as applicable large employers, and reporting is to be provided by each member of an applicable large employer.
 Additionally, on July 9, 2013, the Department of the Treasury and the IRS issued Notice 2013-45, announcing transition relief for 2014 from this annual information reporting.
-Learn more about this reporting requirement by reading the fact sheet issued by the U.S. Department of the Treasury.
+For additional information on the employer health insurance coverage information reporting see our questions and answers and this fact sheet issued by the U.S. Department of the Treasury.

 Information Reporting on Health Coverage by Insurers

 On March 5, 2014, the Department of the Treasury and IRS issued final regulations on minimum essential coverage information reporting.
 The information reporting is to be provided by health insurance issuers, certain sponsors of self-insured plans, government agencies and certain other parties that provide health coverage.
 Additionally, on July 9, 2013, the Department of the Treasury and the IRS issued Notice 2013-45 announcing transition relief for 2014 from this annual information reporting.
-Learn more about this reporting requirement by reading the fact sheet issued by the U.S. Department of the Treasury.
+For additional information on minimum essential coverage information reporting see our questions and answers and this fact sheet issued by the U.S. Department of the Treasury.